derroman/salesforce-user-language-switcher/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Salesforce User Language Switcher

-This little Chrome extension helps Salesforce users to switch their current user language with a single click.
+This little Google Chrome extension helps Salesforce users to switch their current user language with a single click.

+Working with customers who use their Orgs in multiple languages is always tricky and time-consuming, when it comes to translations and testing these.
+In the current version of Salesforce you need 6+ clicks to change your own user language in your personal settings of Salesforce.
+And even worse, as the settings page does not open in a separate tab, you might even lose your current context.
+Annoying...

+And as we are developers and therefore love to make our lives easier, we've developed this little Google Chrome extension.

 ## Features